hipe/tmx/system/doc/issues/004-the-normalizers.md

 filehandle from a string representing its path.

-near the curriability of normalizations, this becomes a useful mechanic to have. but in general, too, it is a design decision that just works.
+near the curriability of normalizations, this becomes a useful mechanic to have. but in general, too, it is a design decision that (at its best) "just works", sometimes even paying unexpected dividends.